Rsgm/Hakd/README.md

 ====
 Hakd is semi rogue-like game about hacking, with a realistic, simulated, and procedurally generated internet.

-[My todo list.](https://trello.com/b/aPgl1zpo/hak-d) This also has some of my ideas.
+[My to-do list.](https://trello.com/b/aPgl1zpo/hak-d) This also has some of my ideas.

 about
 =====